AlishanKably/Project-04/README.md

 ```

 A trail location model contains a single trail and single location as these are being connected.
 This creates a unique pairing and individual row in the SQL table.
 Similarly, connections are made between the user model and the trails model to allow us to keep track of which user posted which trail and permissions can be implemented on the trail.
-This also allows us to search by user on frontend if required.
+This also allows us to search by user on the frontend if required.
 This demonstrates a one to many relationship as many trails can be owned by a single user.

 ```
 trail = db.relationship("TrailModel", back_populates="user")